Xena: Warrior Princess

-The show is a spin-off of the television series Hercules: The Legendary Journeys; the saga began with three episodes in Hercules where Xena was a recurring character originally scheduled to die in her third appearance.
-Aware that the character of Xena had become very successful among the public, the producers of the series decided to launch a spin-off series based on her adventures.
+The show is a spin-off of the television series Hercules: The Legendary Journeys; the saga began with three episodes in Hercules in which Xena was a recurring character originally scheduled to die in her third appearance.
+Aware of the character's sudden popularity among the public, the producers of the series decided to launch a spin-off series based on her adventures.
 Xena became a successful show which has aired in more than 108 countries around the world since 1998.
 In 2004 and 2007, it ranked #9 and #10 on TV Guide's Top Cult Shows Ever and the title character ranked #100 on Bravo's 100 Greatest TV Characters.
-Xena's success has led to hundreds of tie-in products, including comics, books, video games and conventions, realized annually since 1998 in Pasadena, California and in London.
+Xena's success has led to hundreds of tie-in products, including comics, books, video games and conventions, realized annually since 1998 in Pasadena, California, and in London.

-The series soared past its predecessor in ratings and in popularity.
-In its second season it became the top-rated syndicated drama series on American television.
+The series overtook its predecessor in ratings and in popularity.
+In its second season, it became the top-rated syndicated drama series on American television.
 For all six years, Xena remained in the top five.
 Cancellation of the series was announced in October 2000, and the series finale aired in the summer of 2001.
-On August 13, 2015 NBC Entertainment chairman Bob Greenblatt said a Xena reboot was in development, with Raimi and Tapert returning as executive producers, with the show's debut sometime in 2016.
+On August 13, 2015, NBC Entertainment chairman Bob Greenblatt said a Xena reboot was in development, with Raimi and Tapert returning as executive producers, with the show's debut sometime in 2016.
 Javier Grillo-Marxuach was hired as writer and producer for the reboot, but left the project in April 2017 because of creative differences.
 In August 2017, NBC announced that it had cancelled its plans for the reboot for the foreseeable future.